IBM/pixiedust-facebook-analysis/README.md

 #### Insert to code

 Find the notebook cell after `2.1 Load data from Object Storage`.
-Place your cursor after `# Insert pandas DataFrame`.
+Place your cursor after `# **Insert to code > Insert pandas DataFrame**`.
 Make sure this cell is selected before inserting code.

 Using the file that you added above (under the `10/01` Files tab), use the `Insert to code` drop-down menu.
-Select `Insert Pandas DataFrame` from the drop-down menu.
+Select `Insert pandas DataFrame` from the drop-down menu.

 ![insert_to_code](doc/source/images/insert_to_code.png)